The extensor carpi radialis brevis can contribute to pain at the back of your wrist, also called the dorsum of the hand.

-Rather focus your attention on finding every possible tender area and trigger point in your forearm muscles and make sure to work them.
+Rather focus on finding every possible tender area and trigger point in your forearm muscles and make sure to work them.

 Remember, healthy muscle tissue is not painful if pressed on.
 That in turn means, tender muscles should be massaged.

-Here, self-massage can be done with your forearm, your elbow or a massage ball.
+Here, the self-massage can be done with your forearm, your elbow or a massage ball.

 Which tool you choose is up to your personal taste and how tender your muscles are.
-With your forearm you won’t be able to exert as much pressure as with your elbow or a ball.
 So, decide what feels best for you.

 Place the equipment on your muscle and search for tender spots by pressurizing different parts of it.
 Then, massage every spot you find with very short, slow and precise strokes for 10 – 15 times.

-Massage yourself on a daily basis until your pain is gone.
+Massage yourself daily until your pain is gone.
 Also know that self-massage helps to keep it away.
 Hence, use it frequently and prevent its reoccurring.